Think Metric

 "Sugar Ray Robinson is the greatest kilo-for-kilo boxer of all time."

-Mgmegagram ton "That's gonna land on you like a ton of bricks."
+Mgmegagram ton "The truth is gonna land on you like a ton of bricks."

 mlmillilitermil or cc"20 raindrops make a mil."